-(1) Assumes that all shares of Series B Preferred Stock and Debentures are converted to common stock, and all warrants are exercised, in full without regard to any conversion limitations contained therein.
+(1) Assumes that all shares of Series A Preferred Stock are converted, and all warrants are exercised, in full without regard to any conversion limitations contained therein.

 (2) The business address of Broadfin Healthcare Master Fund, LTD ("Broadfin") is 20 Genesis Close Ansbacher House, Second Floor, P.O.
 Box 1344, Grand Cayman KY1-1108, Cayman Islands and the business address of each of Broadfin Capital, LLC and Kevin Kotler is 237 Park Avenue, 9th Floor, New York, NY 10017.
 Broadfin, Broadfin Capital, LLC and Kevin Kotler have shared voting and investment control of the securities held by Broadfin.